WebexCC-SA/LAB-2351/docs/teams.md

 Once we’ve defined queues for different call types, we need to assign teams to handle those queues.
 This is done using Call Distribution Group (CDG).
 The Call Distribution Group allows us to assign one or more teams to a single queue.
 For example, both the technical teams could be associated to their respective queues.

-**Why CDGs matter**

-This setup ensures that when a caller enters the East Coast Technical Queue, they are directed to agents in the East Coast.
-If you want to get more flexible, you can assign multiple teams to one queue.
-For instance, if the East Coast queue is often overloaded, another team can be added during configuration to expand the pool of agents.

-But what if the East Coast queue is free, whereas West Coast Queue is filling up.
-This is where **Rank Queues** comes into play.
-We can assign a priority to the queues from the perspective of the team.
-We can let teams choose the order in which they will service the queues they are responsible for.
-For example, the East Coast Technical Team will always prioritize their own queue first, but if they have no calls waiting, they can assist with the West Coast Queue.

-**Why Rank Queues Matter**

-This setup makes sure the team focusses on their specialized tasks first.
-But in the case of idle time, they can help with other queues, like the West Coast Queue, ensuring maximum efficiency across the teams.

 **Create Queues**

 Login into Control Hub https://admin.webex.com with your administrator credentials to begin our configuration.